Ekim-Yurtsever/DeepTL-Lane-Change-Classification/README.md

 4- If you want to use the trained model to infer the risk level of your own lane change data, simply add more lane change folders under data/input/.. with numerical foldernames such as 3, 4, ....
 The sample_prediction_resnet_lstm.py will infer the risk level of all lane changes in the input folder.

 ## Architecture
 The architecture of the model is shown below.
+SMT stands for "Semantic Mask Transfer."
 Please check our [paper](https://arxiv.org/abs/1906.02859) for details.

 <img src="example_gifs/architectures2.png" title="Model architecture">